Love Is In The Air

 For dinner, enjoy a few hours at Wine Time.
 The small plates restaurant specializes in seasonal dishes made with farm fresh local ingredients and offers an extensive wine list and weekly tastings.
 You’re encouraged to share plates, try new wine pairings, and relax, so enjoy!

-Stay at the Goodman House B&B or Hotel Diamond
+Stay at the Goodman House Historic Inn or Hotel Diamond

-Enjoy a romantic stay at the Goodman House Bed and Breakfast Inn, where the rooms are decorated in antique European furnishings, fine linens, and fresh flowers.
+Enjoy a romantic stay at the Goodman House Historic Inn, where the rooms are decorated in antique European furnishings, fine linens, and fresh flowers.
 Or, relax at the Hotel Diamond, a historic building featuring an elegant foyer, decorated with antique furniture, custom woodwork, and etched glass that reflects the historic charm of the original hotel.
 For more options, explore the lodging page.